-- 13. ALL COUNTY EMPLOYEES, both exempt and non-exempt, must accurately record all vacation time earned or taken on his/her's time sheet.
-All time sheets must be signed by the employee and Department Head. - 14.
+ALL COUNTY EMPLOYEES, both exempt and non-exempt, must accurately record all vacation time earned or taken on their time sheet.
+All time sheets must be signed by the employee and

+Department Head.

 ALL COUNTY EMPLOYEES who are not required to turn in a time sheet, with the exception of Elected Officials, must accurately record on a LEAVE USE RECORD their vacation time earned or taken each payroll period.
-Failure to do so will result in no vacation time paid at time of separation of duty. - 15.
+Failure to do so will result in no vacation time paid at time of separation of duty.

 Vacation leave credits are not transferrable between employees.